ImperialCollegeLondon/ReCoDE-HMMs-for-the-discovery-of-behavioural-states/README.md

 ## Description

-This is an exemplar project to help you understand the concepts behind the Hidden Markov Model (HMM), how to implement one with the pythoin package hmmlearn, and finally how to explore the decoded data.
+This is an exemplar project to help you understand the concepts behind the Hidden Markov Model (HMM), how to implement one with the python package hmmlearn, and finally how to explore the decoded data.

-HMM's are widely used in multiple fields, including biology, natural language processing, and finance as a predictor of future states in a sequence.
-However, here we will be utilising the hidden model states to create a hypothesied internal behavioural architecture.
+HMMs are widely used in multiple fields, including biology, natural language processing, and finance as a predictor of future states in a sequence.
+However, here we will be utilising the hidden model states to create a hypothesised internal behavioural architecture.

 This is all a part of the ReCoDE Project at Imperial College London